pdx-cs-ai/gothello-libclient-c/README.md

 which caches a bunch of state information about the game in progress in global variables.

-There is a manual page available in a variety of formats in the man subdirectory of this directory.
-Note that the gthclient code is essentially untested, and I currently have no client with which to exercise it.
+There is a [manual page](man/libgthgame.3.html) available in a variety of formats in the [`man`](man/) subdirectory of this directory.
+Note that this client library is essentially untested, and I currently have no client with which to exercise it.
 There are likely to be bugs for a bit, until I have remedied this situation.

 Let me know if there are questions or bugs.